Draken Harald Hårfagre

-Draken Harald Hårfagre (Dragon Harald Fairhair) is a large Viking longship built in the municipality of Haugesund, Norway.
+Draken Harald Hårfagre (Dragon Harald Fairhair) is a large modern designed longship built in the municipality of Haugesund, Norway.
 It is a ship that combines ocean-crossing sailing capabilities with a medieval warship's use of oars.

 Construction

 Building began in March 2010.
 Construction was funded by Sigurd Aase, described as a "Norwegian oil and gas tycoon."

 An oceangoing Norwegian warship

 The longship is a "25-sesse" (25 pairs of oars); in other words, it is equipped with 50 oars.
 Each oar is powered by two men.
 Under sail it requires a crew of 30 people.

 Draken Harald Hårfagre is 35 m long with a beam of approximately 8 m and a displacement of about 95 metric tons.
 The longship is constructed in oak and carries 260 sqm of sail.

-Draken Harald Hårfagre is the largest Viking ship built in modern times.
+Draken Harald Hårfagre is the largest long ship built in modern times.
 In the Viking age, an attack carried out from the ocean would be in the form of a "strandhögg", i.e., highly mobile hit-and-run tactics.
 By the High Middle Ages the ships changed shape to become larger and heavier with platforms toward the bow and stern.
 This was done for the sake of sea battles, making it possible to board ships that lay alongside each other.
 In the 13th century, this tactic was well known and widely used in Scandinavia.
 The law of the land in those days (Gulatingsloven) included standards that required Norwegian provinces (fylker) to cooperate in supplying 116 such warships of 50 oars size (25-sesser, i.e., 25 pairs of oars) for duty in the Norwegian fleet of warships.